AndresOrozcoDev/market_backend_python/README.md

 # Market - Backend Project

 Backend project based on [Python](https://www.python.org/) 3.11.3 with [FastAPI](https://fastapi.tiangolo.com/) to publish web microservices with CRUD for supermarkets, categories and products.
-Base url: https://marketbackendpython-production.up.railway.app/

 ## 🧰 Installating